christianbiring1/christianbiring1/README.md

 - 🌱 I’m currently learning Webdevelopment at Microverse
 - 👯 I’m looking to collaborate on  Real world project in tech
 - 🤔 I’m looking for help with any tech related topic
-- 💬 Ask me about HTML, CSS, JavaScript
+- 💬 Ask me about Rails, React, JavaScript
 - 📫 How to reach me:

 <!-- display the social media buttons in your README -->